 6. Who does the VAT reverse charge for construction services apply to?

-It applies only to VAT-registered businesses who are registered with the CIS, and use the CIS to report payments.
+It applies only to VAT-registered businesses who are supplying/receiving services that are reported under CIS.
 In other words, it applies to services supplied between the majority of construction sub-contractors and contractors in the UK.